Udharbond: Demographics

 As per 2011 census of India, Udharbond has population of 9,051 of which 4,522 are males while 4,529 are females.
-Population of Children with age of 0-6 is 868 which is 9.59% of total population.
-In the Town, Female Sex Ratio is of 1002 against state average of 958.
-Moreover, Child Sex Ratio in Udharbond town is around 955 compared to Assam state average of 962.
-Literacy rate of town is 92.74% higher than state average of 72.19%.
-In of which Male literacy is around 93.97% while female literacy rate is 91.52%.
+The population of children aged 0-6 is 868 which is 9.59% of total population.
+In the Town, the female sex ratio is 1002 against state average of 958.
+Moreover, the child sex ratio in Udharbond town is around 955 compared to Assam state average of 962.
+The literacy rate of town is 92.74% higher than the state average of 72.19%.
+In of which male literacy is around 93.97% while the female literacy rate is 91.52%.

+Bengali and Meitei (Manipuri) are the official languages of this place.

 Place of Attraction

 Kachakanti Mandir

-Kachakanti Mandir is a Hindu temple dedicated to the Dimasa Kachari Mother Goddess "Kachakanti", one of the oldest temple of Cachar district which was established long back by the Kachari Kings and recently was remodeled and made into a beautiful structure.
+Kachakanti Mandir is a Hindu temple dedicated to the Dimasa Kachari Mother Goddess "Kachakanti", one of the oldest temple of Cachar district which was established long back by the Kachari Kings and recently was remodelled and made into a beautiful structure.
 "Kachakanti" Devi is said to be the amalgamation of two powerful Hindu deity; Maa Durga and Maa Kali.
 In the early days at the time of the Kachari king, there were human sacrifices made.
 During the Hindu Wedding Season many couples from poor and lower class income group get married almost on all dates of the marriage ceremonies.
 Moreover, almost all new vehicles purchased in the district are brought to this temple for acquiring the blessings of the goddess.